seopbo/nemo-skills-patch/recipes/opensciencereasoning/sdg_pipeline/README.md

   "answer_regex": "Answer: ([A-D])(?![A-Za-z])"
 }
 ```

+## What the Validation Stage Covers
+The validation stage is a lightweight smoke test that ensures the pipeline produced the artifacts we expect:

+- Checks every enabled stage emitted `final_result.jsonl`, counts the records, and enforces equality constraints between stages (for example, `bucket` totals must match `filter_solutions` counts, and `convert_to_qwen_format` must match `bucket-qwen` totals).
+- Verifies key metadata fields (topics, difficulty, solution stats, etc.) are present in representative samples based on which upstream stages ran.
+- For `without_gt` settings, asserts that expected answers are absent/present in the right stages and that majority-voting metadata exists.

+However, validation does **not** execute the pipeline stages themselves and cannot detect every failure mode:

+- It cannot tell whether a stage produced semantically correct data, only whether files exist and basic counts/fields look plausible.
+- Some stages are expected to shrink the dataset (for example `filter_solutions`), so validation only checks for monotonic decreases in specific places and might miss a misconfigured filter that drops too much data.
+- Runtime issues that prevent a stage from running at all are caught, but partial failures inside a stage’s script (e.g., silently dropping columns) may go unnoticed if the final JSONL still satisfies the structural checks.

+Use validation as an automated sanity check, but rely on stage logs and targeted inspections when debugging data-quality issues.

 ## How to Use
 - It is highly recommended to always schedule `filter_problems` first (except when running `seed_data_postprocess`).
 It prepares the data in the format expected by the pipeline.
 Input must be JSONL with `problem` (required), plus optional GT answer and id fields.
 Any additional keys are automatically preserved inside `metadata`.
 To replace the provided GT answer with the majority-voted result, set `remove_expected_answer: true`.